 The following forecast financial information is a forecast based on assumptions which TVNZ reasonably expects to occur.

-The significant assumptions underlying the forecast financial information including market shares and sales revenue are commercially sensitive.
-They are contained in the business plan provided to Shareholding Ministers.
+The significant assumptions underlying the forecast financial information including market shares and sales revenue are commercially sensitive and are included in the FY26 Business Plan provided to Shareholding Ministers.
 For this reason, strict compliance with PBE FRS 42 (Prospective Financial Information) cannot be achieved.
-The assumptions used are considered to be reasonable, supportable and consistent with the business plan and applied consistently.
+The assumptions used are considered to be reasonable, supportable and consistent with the Business Plan and applied consistently.

 The actual results achieved for the period covered are likely to vary from the information presented, and the variations may be material.
 The purpose of the forecast financial information is to enable compliance with the Crown Entities Act 2004 (Section 149G).
 The information as presented may not be appropriate for purposes other than that described.